Story #6353

 I believe it was one of the initial ideas.
 One of the reason the current proposal is different because it's potentially a one step closer to a more generalised solution for the relative_path problem while the separate content type for metadata won't help in such case.
 Another potential concern is managing this content type in some special way... it's not a content type you want to show to a user and you need to disallow copy operation for it, aka not associate this content with any other repo, etc.

-Updated by dalley 3 months ago
+Updated by dalley almost 4 years ago

 - Blocked by Story #7815: As a plugin writer, pulpcore ensures that a job working directory is set/removed properly added